xbmc/repo-plugins/plugin.video.mediathekview/README.md

 ------------------------

-If the Kodi system is too slow to manage its own database (e.g. Raspberry PI with a very slow SD card) or if the program 'xz' is missing, it is also possible to use the addon with an external database (MySQL).
+If the Kodi system is too slow to manage its own database (e.g. Raspberry PI with a very slow SD card) or you want to share the database across multiple Kodi instances, it is also possible to use the addon with an external database (MySQL or MariaDB).

 Since many Kodi users have their own NAS system to make their media available to the media center, this is usually also suitable as a MySQL/MariaDB database